How I Make Money Blogging at EdgeofDavid.com

 You need the right traffic and content, which is not easy, as everyone is going after lucrative keywords because that is where the money is.

-You'll also need a lot of content ranking well for many transactional keywords where people search for help and advice on purchase decisions or how to do something.
+You'll also need a lot of content ranking well for many transactional keywords where people are searching for help or advice on a purchase decisions or they need help learning how to do something.

-Most people are lazy, however and create five videos, then quit or start a blog and write 15 blog posts and then... you guessed it quit.
+Most people are lazy however and won't stick it out.
+They will create create five videos for YouTube or start a blog and write 6 blog posts and then you guessed it, quit.

 I don't mind this reality because this work is the actual barrier to entry to keep lazy, stupid people at bay.